crazzfeng/sendcloud-docs/docs/Email Marketing/campaigns.md

   </tbody>
 </Table>

-### Delivery Statistics
+### Delivery Performance Analysis

-* Email status statistics
+Monitor how well your emails are being delivered and identify potential issues:

+* **Email status statistics**: Overview of successful deliveries, bounces, and failures
-* Send trend grouped by day
+* **Daily send trends**: Track delivery patterns grouped by day to identify optimal sending times
-* Receiving domain email status performance
-* Invalid email performance by different categories
-* Soft bounce performance by different categories
+* **Domain-based performance**: Analyze how different email providers (Gmail, Outlook, etc.) handle your campaigns
+* **Invalid email categorization**: Understand why emails failed validation and improve list quality
+* **Bounce analysis**: Detailed breakdown of soft bounce reasons to improve deliverability

-### Tracking Statistics
+### Engagement Tracking Insights

-* Open and click trends by day
-* Receiving domain email engagement performance
-* Open and click performance by 24-hour periods
-* Open and click location performance
+Understand how recipients interact with your campaigns:

-* Open and click device performance
+* **Open and click trends**: Daily engagement patterns to optimize sending schedules
-* Link performance
+* **Domain-specific engagement**: How recipients from different email providers engage with your content
+* **24-hour activity patterns**: Identify peak engagement hours for your audience
+* **Geographic performance**: See where your most engaged subscribers are located
+* **Device and platform insights**: Understand whether recipients engage more on mobile or desktop
+* **Individual link performance**: Track which specific links generate the most clicks

-### Detailed Data
+### Detailed Campaign Data

+Access granular information for deeper analysis:

-Data provides detailed status information for the entire lifecycle of each email sent from the campaign.
+The detailed data section provides comprehensive status information for every email sent in your campaign, allowing you to track the complete lifecycle from send request to final recipient action.

-### Export Options
+### Data Export Capabilities

-From any campaign report, export detailed data:
+Export your campaign data for advanced analysis and reporting:

-* **Domain Statistics**: Performance by email provider
+* **Domain Statistics**: Download performance metrics broken down by email service providers
-* **Individual Tracking**: Per-recipient engagement data
+* **Individual Tracking Data**: Export per-recipient engagement information for customer segmentation
-* **Failure Analysis**: Detailed bounce and error information
+* **Bounce and Failure Analysis**: Get detailed information about delivery failures for list cleaning

 ---